SCons/scons/SCons/Tool/MSCommon/README.rst

 **WARNING: the compiler detection logic documentation below is likely out-of-date.**

 The verbatim content below is taken in its entirety from the existing ``MSCommom/README`` file.

-In the future, the the compiler detection logic documentation will will be updated and converted to the current document format.
+In the future, the compiler detection logic documentation will be updated and integrated into the current document format as appropriate.

 ::